 Skip to content

-Counters are created using the Registry, which is be setup as part of application initialization.
+Counters are created using the Registry, which will be set up as part of application initialization.
 For example:

 public class Queue {